Anthony of Brabant

 AR Gros or ½ Botdrager, struck in Leuven under Anthony, Duke of Brabant.

-Anthony, Duke of Brabant, also known as Antoine de Brabant, Antoine de Bourgogne and Anthony of Burgundy (August 1384 - 25 October 1415), was Count of Rethel (1402–1406), Duke of Brabant, Lothier and Limburg (1406–1415), and Co-Duke of Luxemburg (1411-1415).
+Anthony, Duke of Brabant (21 August 1384 – 25 October 1415), also known as Antoine de Brabant, Antoine de Bourgogne, and Anthony of Burgundy, was Count of Rethel (1402–1406), Duke of Brabant, Lothier and Limburg (1406–1415), and Co-Duke of Luxemburg (1411–1415).
 He was killed at the battle of Agincourt.

 Biography

-Anthony was the son of Philip II, Duke of Burgundy, and Margaret III, Countess of Flanders, and brother of John the Fearless.
+Anthony was the son of Philip the Bold, Duke of Burgundy, and Margaret III, Countess of Flanders, and brother of John the Fearless.
 When his great-aunt Joanna died childless in 1406, Anthony inherited the Duchy of Brabant, Lothier, and Limburg.

-The Duke of Brabant arrived late to the Battle of Agincourt, and in his eagerness to reach the field, he dressed in improvised armour and wore a surcoat made from a trumpeter's flag.
-He fought valiantly but was captured by some English archers.
-He was executed along with the rest of the prisoners ordered by Henry V of England, the English being unaware of his high status and ransom value.
+The Duke of Brabant arrived late to the Battle of Agincourt, and in his eagerness to reach the field, he borrowed and dressed in the improvised armour of his chamberlain and wore a surcoat made from a trumpeter's flag.
+He charged mounted to the battlefield with a few of his retainers, crying out "Brabant!
+Brabant!".
+Upon reaching the English lines, he was knocked down and captured by some English archers.
+He was executed by a slit in the throat, along with the rest of the prisoners ordered by King Henry V of England, the English were unaware of his high status and ransom value due to his makeshift surcoat.

 The execution was carried out as the much smaller English force found itself stretched to its limits, guarding prisoners with the battle still not won.
-A counterattack on the King's baggage train (guarded only by women and children) is thought to have driven King Henry to the decision, thinking he was being attacked from the rear and some chroniclers have given Brabant's belated charge as this very cause, adding to the Duke's chivalric but tragic final story.
+A counterattack led by Ysembart d'Azincourt on the King's baggage train (guarded only by women and children) is thought to have driven King Henry to the decision, thinking he was being attacked from the rear and some chroniclers have given Brabant's belated charge as this very cause, adding to the Duke's chivalric but tragic final story.
 Subsequently the executions stopped immediately when the attack was seen to falter.

 Marriages and family

-Anthony married at Arras on 21 February 1402 Jeanne of Saint-Pol (d.
+Anthony married at Arras on 21 February 1402 to Jeanne of Saint-Pol (d.
 1407), daughter of Waleran III of Luxembourg, Count of Ligny and Saint-Pol.
 They had: